usmansbk/blog-draft/markdowns/html5-drag-and-drop.md

 });
 ```

-Now try dragging an item around, and you'll see it highlighted.
+Now, try dragging an item around, and you'll see it highlighted.
+Our browser knows we're dragging a `li` element, but it doesn't know what item of the array.
+To tell the browser what index we're dragging, we can use the `dataTransfer` object.
+The `dataTransfer` object allows us to communicate with the browser when dragging and dropping.